Sample Layoff Termination Letter

 Topeka, KS 66605

 This letter confirms our discussion today that you are being laid off from your employment with Fogerty Subscriptions effective immediately.

 Unfortunately, economic conditions in the industry have resulted in slow sales.
-We decided to eliminate the quality department and all positions.
-Quality functions will move to manufacturing and be handled by existing employees in that department.
+We decided to eliminate the quality department and all positions in it.
+Quality functions will move to the manufacturing department and be handled by existing employees in that department.